haileypate/resource-data-concept-model/readme.md

 ## Target model design features:
 - machine readable documentation
+- friendliness with schema.org, where a lot of work has already been done
 - ability to receive and organize information from AIRS-compatible data systems with minimum info loss
 - ability to take data in this schema and re-organize it for presentation using the existing data structures available at schema.org